By Mayo Clinic Staff

 Lichen sclerosus (LIE-kun skluh-ROW-sus) is an uncommon condition that creates patchy, white skin that's thinner than normal.
-Lichen sclerosus may affect skin on any part of your body, but most often involves skin of the vulva, foreskin of the penis or skin around the anus.
+Lichen sclerosus can affect skin anywhere on your body.
+But it most often involves skin of the vulva, foreskin of the penis or skin around the anus.

-You may not need treatment because sometimes lichen sclerosus improves on its own.
+Sometimes lichen sclerosus improves on its own, and you won't need any treatment.
 If you do need treatment, your doctor can suggest options to return a more normal appearance to your skin and decrease the tendency for scarring.